+Social Gatherings

-Social Gatherings.
-Outdoor social gatherings are limited to 5 people from outside their household.
-People may not gather socially indoors with people from outside their household, unless they (a) quarantine for 14 days beforehand; or (b) quarantine for 7 days beforehand and receive a negative COVID-19 test result no more than 48 hours beforehand.
+Outdoor social gatherings are limited to 5 people from outside the household.
+People may not gather socially indoors with people from outside their household unless they:

+(a) Quarantine for 14 days beforehand; or

+(b) Quarantine for 7 days beforehand and receive a negative COVID-19 test result no more than 48 hours beforehand.

-Restaurants and Bars.
+Restaurants and Bars

 To-go service is still allowed, but indoor dine-in service is prohibited.
 Outdoor dining is allowed as long as it complies with the Outdoor Dining Guidance.
 No more than 5 people may sit together at a table.

+In-Store Retail

-In-Store Retail.
-A store's common or congregate seating areas and indoor dining facilities (e.g., food courts) must be closed.
-A store's indoor occupancy is limited to 25% of capacity.
+A store's common or congregate seating areas and indoor dining facilities (like food courts) must be closed.
+A store's indoor occupancy is limited to 25%.

-Professional Services.
+Professional Services

 Whenever possible, employees must work from home, and offices must be closed to the public.
-If an office must remain open, the office's indoor occupancy is limited to 25% of capacity.
+If an office must remain open, the office's indoor occupancy is limited to 25%.

-Personal Services.
+Personal Services

 This category includes cosmetologists, cosmetology testing, hairstylists, barbers, estheticians, master estheticians, manicurists, nail salon workers, electrologists, permanent makeup artists, tanning salons, and tattoo artists.
-The indoor occupancy of such businesses is limited to 25% of capacity.
+The indoor occupancy of such businesses is limited to 25%.

-Fitness Facilities and Gyms.
+Fitness Facilities and Gyms

 Indoor operations are closed.
 Outdoor fitness classes are allowed, but they are subject to the outdoor social gathering restrictions.

-Long-Term Care Facilities.
+Long-Term Care Facilities

 Outdoor visits are allowed, but indoor visits are prohibited except for an essential support person or end-of-life care.
 These facilities are still subject to detailed rules found in other industry-specific Proclamations and guidance.

-Miscellaneous Venues.
+Miscellaneous Venues

 This category includes convention and conference centers, designated meeting spaces in a hotel, events centers, fairgrounds, sporting arenas, nonprofit establishment, and substantially similar venues.
 For miscellaneous venues, all retail activities and business meetings are prohibited.
 Only professional training and testing that cannot be performed remotely, as well as all court and judicial branch-related proceedings, are allowed.
-Indoor occupancy in each meeting room is limited to 25% of capacity or 100 people, whichever is fewer.
+Indoor occupancy in each meeting room is limited to 25% or 100 people, whichever is fewer.

-Real Estate.
+Real Estate

 Open houses are prohibited.

-Bowling Centers.
+Bowling Centers

 Indoor operations must be closed.

-Movie Theaters.
+Movie Theaters

 Indoor operations must be closed.
 Drive-in movie theaters are allowed and must continue to follow current drive-in movie theater guidance.

-Museums/Zoos/Aquariums.
+Museums, Zoos, Aquariums

 Indoor operations must be closed.

-Youth and Adult Sporting Activities.
+Youth and Adult Sporting Activities

 Indoor activities and all contests and games are prohibited.
 Outdoor activities must be limited to intra-team practices only, with facial coverings required for all coaches, volunteers, and athletes at all times.

-Wedding and Funerals.
+Wedding and Funerals

 No more than 30 people may attend ceremonies.
 Indoor receptions, wakes, or similar gatherings in conjunction with such ceremonies are prohibited.
+Indoor singing is prohibited.
+Outdoor singing is permitted if participants wear face coverings and comply with the Wedding and Funerals Guidance.

+Religious Services

-Religious Services.
-The indoor occupancy for religious services is limited to 25% of capacity, or a maximum of 200 people, whichever is fewer.
-Congregation members and attendees must wear facial coverings at all times.
-Congregation singing is prohibited.
+The indoor occupancy for religious services is limited to 25%, or a maximum of 200 people, whichever is fewer.
+Congregation members or attendees must wear facial coverings at all times.
+Indoor congregation singing is prohibited.
 No choir, band, or ensemble may perform during the service.
 Vocal or instrumental soloists may perform, and vocal soloists may have a single accompanist.
 Outdoor services must comply with the Outdoor Dining Guidance, as applicable to the structure or facility.
+Singing by congregation members during outdoor services is permitted if members wear face coverings.
+The state has prepared Religious and Faith-Based Organization Guidance.